-Live Art Dance is pleased to announce that the winner of the 2020 Diane Moore Creation Award (DMCA) is Halifax choreographer/director/teacher Alexis Cormier.
-This annual award honours Live Art Dance’s founder Diane Moore and her passion for dance creation and support of Atlantic Canadian Artists.
+Live Art Dance is pleased to announce that Newfoundland and Labrador choreographer Candice Pike is the winner of the 2021 Diane Moore Creation Award (DMCA).
+This annual award honours Live Art Dance’s founder Diane Moore and is inspired by her passion for dance creation and her support of Atlantic Canadian Artists.
 The DMCA was initiated to stimulate and sustain the creation of contemporary dance in the Atlantic Region.
-It is administered by Live Art Dance.
-The award is adjudicated by an independent arm’s length jury of three individuals with an extensive knowledge of dance, from the Atlantic Region.
+Administered by Live Art Dance, the award is adjudicated by an independent arm’s length jury of three individuals who have an extensive knowledge of dance in the Atlantic Region.